-To Confirm that the Local Computer Account Is a Member of the Windows Authorization Access Group on Client Access Servers (Exchange 2007 Only)
+To Confirm that the Local Computer Account Is a Member of the Windows Authorization Access Group on Client Access Servers for Cisco Unity Connection (Exchange 2007 Only)

-- Step 1 Sign in to a server on which Active Directory Users and Computers is installed.
-Use an account that is a member of the Domain Admins group. - Step 2 On the Windows Start menu, select Administrative Tools > Active Directory Users and Computers. - Step 3 In the left pane, expand the name of a domain that contains Exchange 2007 client access servers that Unity Connection can access, and select Builtin. - Step 4 In the right pane, right-click Windows Authorization Access Group, and select Properties.
+Step 1 Sign in to a server on which Active Directory Users and Computers is installed.
+Use an account that is a member of the Domain Admins group.
+Step 2 On the Windows Start menu, select Administrative Tools > Active Directory Users and Computers.
+Step 3 In the left pane, expand the name of a domain that contains Exchange 2007 client access servers that Unity Connection can access, and select Builtin.
+Step 4 In the right pane, right-click Windows Authorization Access Group, and select Properties.
+Step 5 In the Windows Authorization Access Group Properties dialog box, select the Members tab.